 Neurons form the best known and arguably the most significant brain networks.
 Although astrocyte networks are just as large and are recently beginning to be researched.
 With almost a hundred billion neurons, each with up to 10,000 connections, the number of neuronal synapses is astronomical.
 These connections are damaged in neurodegenerative diseases in many different ways, some of which are not understood.
 Blood vessels are damaged by many different processes and when damaged, can create bleeds or blocked vessels in the brain, killing regions of neurons and other cells.
 Decreased blood sugar, oxygen, and physical damage all kill regions of blood vessels and neurons.

 Major degenerative brain diseases include Alzheimer’s, Parkinson’s, frontal temporal lobe dementia (FTLD) and amyotrophic lateral sclerosis.
 Other brain diseases such as Huntington’s also cause brain damage.
 Infections, such HIV, and autoimmune diseases like multiple sclerosis also damage the brain.
 Some of these are considered primary brain diseases, such as Alzheimer’s and others secondary, such as multiple sclerosis.
 Most of these diseases damage the central nervous system—brain and spinal cord—and not the peripheral nerves.
 Unfortunately, anyone who suffers from multiple sclerosis could experience painful symptoms in various areas of their body and this can be hard for them to control.
+They also tend to lose control of some of their bodily functions, like bladder excretion, which leads to incontinence.
+Luckily, urologists out there like https://www.advancedurology.com/ can offer treatment methods for issues like this that those with multiple sclerosis can practice.
+Those who suffer with pain don’t have many options on easing it with medication.
 That’s why some sufferers prefer to take something similar to bc weed express to help minimize any pain that they are experiencing.
 On some occasions, this may not prove to be effective and that is when you should consider contacting a medical professional who can give you a relevant prescription to help with the pain.

 In each of these diseases, very specific regions and circuits of neurons are destroyed producing particular constellations of symptoms.
 Dopamine neurons are damaged in Parkinson’s disease and motor neurons in ALS.
 Many of these diseases have specific mis folded proteins, such as amyloid, tau and synuclein.
 These have been discussed in several previous posts.
 Amyloid is a molecule that is widely functional in the many different parts of the body and brain.
 At times, an altered amyloid state occurs with arrays of a specific molecular pattern called beta sheets.
 These accumulate outside of cells in the hippocampus in Alzheimer’s and also in some other regions in Parkinson’s.
 These are formed from parts of a molecule called amyloid precursor protein that is cut into pieces.